asquigglytwist/SeeBee/README.md

 * c  -> the configuration file for SeeBee

 ## Configuring SeeBee
 The config file - .SBC (SeeBeeConfig) is a simple XML file and can be edited with any text editor.
-The format is:
+Below is an example:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <SeeBee>